 Similarly, Four Seasons Health Care works with 100 local authorities and 120 clinical commissioning groups, operating a discharge-to-assess service as well as rehabilitation and intermediate care.
 In providing high-quality step-down care between hospital and home, acute trusts are therefore better able to help discharge older patients who still need extra care but not necessarily in an acute setting.

 A key part of Four Seasons’ work is around building up the confidence of patients – providing extra care and support in an intermediary setting for people for whom going home alone can be a huge ordeal.

-These examples, among many others in NHSPN’s forthcoming report, highlight what can be done when the expertise and innovation of both the NHS and independent sector is combined.
-And with continuing pressures on the NHS, these partnerships have never been more vital – something the NHS Partners Network will continue to make the case for.
+These examples, among many others in IHPN’s forthcoming report, highlight what can be done when the expertise and innovation of both the NHS and independent sector is combined.
+And with continuing pressures on the NHS, these partnerships have never been more vital – something the Independent Healthcare Providers Network will continue to make the case for.

-David Hare is chief executive of the NHS Partners Network, part of the NHS Confederation.
+David Hare is chief executive of the Independent Healthcare Providers Network, part of the NHS Confederation.
 Follow him and the organisation on Twitter @dhareuk @nhspartners

 Have questions for David?
 Want to learn about other innovative partnerships helping frail and elderly patients across the country?

 Head to Acting without delay – How to help the NHS reduce delayed discharges? on 14 June, a breakout session at Confed17.

 Share it on Twitter or leave a comment, below.